 And, if I need a little ‘extra’ time, my sister (and sometimes my brothers) will come and let me run an errand or two while she sits with mom.

-We are now looking for a caretaker agency that can help when my sis is gone on vacations.
+We are now looking for a caregiver agency that can help when my sis is gone on vacations.
 Right now, I’ve just ended a 12-day stretch with mom, with a few short breaks.

 PLUS, Mom seems to be on a decline.
 As of last night, she didn’t know who I was and was asking me, “Where did Julie go?”
 She ‘snapped-out-of-it’ by bedtime, and was calling me Julie and telling me what a wonderful sister I am (me being her sister is the norm for months now).

-So, a caretaker that we can hire for these longer stretches would be great!
+So, a caregiver that we can hire for these longer stretches would be great!

 Counting My Blessings…

 I am SO thankful to the Lord for giving me siblings that are on board with me.
 That we have had this plan in place for over 12 months now is such a blessing.
-I’m well aware that this is NOT the norm for most caretakers.
-In so many situations, the caretaking is left to one family member.
+I’m well aware that this is NOT the norm for most caregivers.
+In so many situations, the caregiving is left to one family member.
 It overwhelms me to even think about that!

 However, if the Lord placed me in the situation where I was alone with Mom, I know He would give me the grace, compassion, and strength to do it… or He would provide the means to have help.
 He is good, all the time!